 · Offering young people opportunities to consider new career paths and get much-needed economic skills and knowledge.

 Contact the mentoring director at your campus of choice, or call Laurie Rees on the Daniels campus at 257-2233.

 Laurie Rees Carol Stehling Kaye Bates Phyllis Blair

 Daniels Elem.
 Nimitz Elem.
 Tally Elem.
 Starkey Elem.

-B. T. Wilson 6th Grade Hal Peterson Middle Tivy High School
+B. T. Wilson 6th Gr.
+Hal Peterson Middle Tivy High School